-One of his most famous paintings referred to as the “Ghent Altarpiece” or “Het Lam Gods” in Dutch, was commissioned by merchant Jodocus Vijd who was the mayor of Ghent in the mid-1420s.
+One of his most famous paintings referred to as the “Ghent Altarpiece” or “Het Lam Gods” in Dutch, was commissioned by merchant Jodocus Vijd, the mayor of Ghent mid-1420s.

 This massive painting consisting of multiple panels was completed in 1432 and it’s assumed that both Jan and his brother Hubert van Eyck completed it.
 It’s located in St Bavo’s Cathedral in Ghent, Belgium, and is considered to be one of the ultimate masterpieces of European art.

 8. He created one of the most famous signatures in art history

 The reason we can confidently attribute at least 20 paintings to van Eyck is that he used a trademark signature to sign them.
 This signature, which was painted in Greek characters, read “ALS ICH KAN” (As I (Eyck) can).

 He specifically used the world “ICH,” which is the local dialect of his place of birth Maaseik, as opposed to the correct Dutch spelling of “I,” which is “IK.”
 This is a reference to his name, while the world “KAN” is a reference to the Dutch world “Kunst,” which means “Art.”